Mental Health

 Genetic predispositions alone do not dictate the onset of MDD; environmental factors such as chronic stress, trauma, or significant life changes often act as catalysts that activate genetic risk factors.
 This interaction, known as gene-environment interaction (GxE), demonstrates that MDD results from a complex relationship between genetics and life circumstances.

 For instance, studies in large biobanks like the Million Veteran Program have shown that individuals with genetic susceptibility to MDD are more likely to experience depressive episodes when exposed to adverse life events, such as prolonged unemployment, relationship issues, or social isolation.
-This insight is particularly relevant for understanding MDD in the context of urban life in India, where online counselling services (such as those offered in Ayodhya) provide crucial support for individuals grappling with stress-related depressive symptoms.
+This insight is particularly relevant for understanding MDD in the context of urban life in India, where online counselling services in Ayodhya provide crucial support for individuals grappling with stress-related depressive symptoms.

 Despite the progress in identifying genetic links to MDD, genetic research still faces significant challenges.
 The disorder’s polygenic nature means it involves many genes, each with minor effects, making it difficult to pinpoint specific “depression genes.”
 Moreover, most genetic studies have been conducted on limited population groups, which restricts the generalizability of findings across diverse populations.